AbyszOne/Abysz-LAB-Ext/README.md

 # TODO
 Automatic1111 extension.
 Given my limited knowledge of programming, I had trouble getting my script to interact within A1111.
 I hope soon to solve details to integrate this tool.
-Also, there are many important utilities that are in development, waiting to be added soon, such as polar rendering (like "front/back", but more complex), luminosity deflicker, blend deflicker, gif viewer, source analysis, preprocessing, etc.
+Also, there are many important utilities that are in development, waiting to be added soon, such as polar rendering (like "front/back", but more complex), gif viewer, source analysis, preprocessing, etc.